bl1te/MCJ-datapack-attempt/README.md

 A lot of code may be unoptimized, this is the second reason of publishing the pack.

-Currently there is only a demo version. **I hope people will see it, contribute (with explanations), and help me improve my skills.**
+Currently there is only a demo version.
+I hope people will see it, contribute (with explanations), and help me improve my skills.

+:pushpin: **And I mean it.
+I'd like to hear any feedback on any aspect of this datapack: source code architecture/structure, entities naming, commands optimization, etc. Anything.**

 Feel free to use any of the contents at your discretion.

 ## Installation

-The datapack is intended to be used on Java Edition 1.21.5.
+:warning: The datapack is intended to be used on Java Edition 1.21.5.

 1. Download the _Adventure.7z_ from the [Releases](https://github.com/bl1te/MCJ-datapack-attempt/releases) page.
 2. Unpack the contents into your _saves_ folder.
 It should look like this: